turinglabsorg/datahub-learn/network-documentation/near/tutorials/nft-marketplace-in-assemblyscript.md

 ## Getting to know the NEP-4 Contract

 Our marketplace will be based on the NEP-4 Contract.
 NEP stands for NEAR Enhancement Proposal, which contains various common interfaces and APIs that are used by smart contract developers on top of the NEAR Protocol.
 NEP-4 is the standard used in NEAR blockchain for non-fungible token (NFT) asset, this standard allows the interoperability between many NFT contracts on the NEAR blockchain like ownership and transfer.
-The first thing we need to do is to understand the base contract and expand it into marketplace.
+The first thing we need to do is to understand the base contract and expand it into a marketplace.
 The smart contract that we will modify is at `contracts/assemblyscript/NEP-4-basic/main.ts`.
 Open the file and we'll run through the code together.

 ### Data Types & Storage